Faro Point

 Faro Point (Punta del Faro) or Peloro Cape (Capo Peloro; Capu Piloru) is the northeastern promontory of Sicily situated in Messina district at northeast of the city.

 The village is connected to the city center by two ATM bus lines: line 32 (Ponte Gallo–Mortelle–Terminal Museo) and shuttle line 1 (Giampilieri Superiore–Torre Faro).

+In antiquity it was considered a possible dwelling place of the mythological Sirens, along with a few other mediterranean locations, like the islands of Sirenuse or Capri.